Demon-XD/Java-programs/README.md

 7. TicTacToe.java (A program for playing TicTacToe)
 8. Anagram.java (A program to check if two words are anagrams of each other or not)

-Any other programs which are in this package are just made by me for fun, and have no primary use.
+Any other programs in this repository which are not in this list are just made by me for fun, and do not have much usage.

 Please note:
 1. All of the programs except Main.java and TicTacToe.java do NOT have a main method.